SculpSure | Worth It? Reviews, Cost, Pictures

 It’s all downhill from there.
 Or is it all uphill from there?
 How does that saying work?

 Regardless, the procedure starts with a cool feeling that continues throughout the process.
 You’ll easily notice the laser cycling on and off.
 A warm sensation also occurs during these cycles.
 This continues for 25 minutes and you’re finished.
 A second visit in four to six weeks builds upon these results.
 The final treatment takes place four to six weeks after that.

 Come in and enjoy beer on draft or whiskey during your consultation to learn more.
 If you’re going for super healthy, though, there’s always nice cold water to keep you satisfied.
-Either way, the reviews of SculpSure at Barber Surgeons Guild are in.
+Either way, the reviews of SculpSure.
 They’re looking pretty good.